-Three continents – Africa, South America, and Antarctica – have never hosted an Olympics, though Brazil in South America will host the 2016 Olympic Games.
-The Central American country of Mexico hosted the 1968 Games.
+- Three continents – Africa, South America, and Antarctica – have never hosted an Olympics, though Brazil in South America will host the 2016 Olympic Games.

-With London hosting the 2012 Olympic Games, they have become the first city to host the Summer Olympic Games three times.
+- With London hosting the 2012 Olympic Games, they became the first city to host the Summer Olympic Games three times.